Hammerstad/xUnit-VW-Extension/README.md

 The ability to succeed failing test cases in the testing phase has been reserved VW.
 Until now.

 With **xUnit VW Extension**, you - the developer - will now be able to circumvent the obstruction known as "continuous integration tools". **xUnit VW Extension** enables you to emit more code to the world, which is your ultimate goal as a developer!
+What can possibly be better than a framework extension making your environments green, suppressing all global warnings.

 **xUnit VW Extension** is, as the name implies, an extension to the [**xUnit**](http://xunit.github.io/) testing tool.
 It is easy to install, easy to use, and does not interfere with your day to day work.
 Your development environment will be untouched.